AmitJangid/Atopic-Dermatitis/README.md

 # Atopic-Dermatitis
 Python script for Atopic Dermatitis

-Before using the scripts make four new folders

-      1. junk
-      2. data_1p
-      3. data_2p
-      4. dataR

-and put all these folders and all script ("Python script for IFN-gamma sub-network") in one folder "scripts" (just for path  to access the file)
+Before using the scripts put all the folders (ifn_data_1p, ifn_data_2p and ifn_data$) and all script ("Python script for IFN-gamma sub-network") in one folder "scripts" (just for path  to access the file.

+[cross veryfy the folder name in the path]

-Similar for il4 sub-network
+Similar for il4 sub-network.